UGANDA TOUR: DETAILED ITINERARY

 The park is bisected by the Kazinga Channel, which flows between Lake George and Lake Edward, and this waterway teams with Hippopotamuses and Nile Crocodiles as well as an excellent variety of birds, including Great White and Pink-backed Pelicans, Yellow-billed Stork, African Sacred and Glossy Ibises, Black-winged Stilt, Water Thick-knee, African Wattled Lapwing, Kittlitz’s and Three-banded Plovers, Brown-throated Martin, the elegant Rufous-chested Swallow and Lesser Swamp Warbler, all of which we are likely to see during an enjoyable boat trip.
 In addition, African Skimmers are often present.

-Ultimate Uganda: Day 13 Today we will drive through the Ishasha section of the park, famous for tree-climbing Lions, birding as we go.
-Afterwards we continue onwards to the lower section of the Bwindi Impenetrable National Park for a three nights stay at Buhoma.
+Afterwards, we continue to the lower section of the Bwindi Impenetrable National Park for a three nights stay at Buhoma.
 As we approach Buhoma we will see forested mountains stretching as far as the eye can see towards the Congo border.

 Other species we may well see in the forest include Black (or Great) Sparrowhawk, the splendid Black Bee-eater, Cinnamon-chested Bee-eater, Willcocks’s Honeyguide,